ooni/spec/test-specs/ts-017-web-connectivity.md

-It will be set to "http" when DNS resolutions are consistent and we are able to establish a TCP connection to the IP ports of the control, but the HTTP request either fails or we get back a HTTP response contains a page we don't expect.
+It will be set to "http" when DNS resolutions are consistent and we are able to establish a TCP connection to the IP ports of the control, but the HTTP request either fails or we get back a HTTP response that contains a page we don't expect.

 # Expected output